kivy-garden/draggable/README.md

         restore_widget_state(self, ctx.original_state)
 ```

-If you don't need the animation, and want the draggable to go back instantly, overwrite the handler as follows:
+If you don't need the animation and want the draggable to return instantly, you can override the handler like this:

 ```python
 class MyDraggable(KXDraggableBehavior, Widget):